In this part, we will add health and damage to our player.

 - Select the Row object under HUD

-- Add a new flow machine component and leave its source to embed
+- Add a new flow machine component

 In the graph, we will iterate over each of the heart objects in the HUD.
 If the health of the player is greater than the index of the heart, it should display as full.
 Otherwise, it should display as empty.